Omanshi19/identity-decen/README.md

 ### High Priority

 - Redefine the credential issuance form with stronger validation and more relevant fields.
-- Integrate identity document processing for richer verification.[page:0]
+- Integrate identity document processing for richer verification.

 ### Medium Priority